VrituuRuby/react-pokedex/README.md

 ## About

-PokedexJS it's a simple pokedex application that displays your favorite pocket monsters, made in React JS with [Vite](https://vitejs.dev).
+PokedexJS it's a simple pokédex application that displays your favorite pocket monsters, made in React JS with [Vite](https://vitejs.dev).

 ## Installation